ppy/osu-wiki/wiki/Skinning/Guides_and_Important_Threads/en.md

-# Guides and important threads
+# Guides and Important Threads

-This  is a list of guides and important threads, that got created by the community.
+List of guides and important threads, created by the community.

 ## Guides